malctaylor15/malctaylor15.github.io/README.md

 In this project, my friend [Devin Rose](https://github.com/trackoverxc/) and I use the spotify and genius APIs to get the lyrics for user created playlists.
 We plan on building word vectors on the playlist as well as applying pretrained representations on the playlist to learn more about the lyrics of the playlist.
 More information can be found [here](https://github.com/malctaylor15/Song_Lyrics_NLP)

-## Zillow Rental Project - iPython Notebook - 2017
+## Zillow Z-Estimate Home Value Prediction Project - iPython Notebook - 2017

 In this project, my friend [Devin Rose](https://github.com/trackoverxc/) and I work on the 2017 Kaggle Zillow error prediction competition.
 The goal of this competition is to predict the difference between Zillow's housing estimate and the sale price of the house given various information about the properties.
 We clean the data set and apply several machine learning algorithms to generate predictions on the test set.
 We used practiced using linear regression, K-Nearest Neighbors and Neural Networks.
 More information can be found [here](https://malctaylor15.github.io/Zillow_Kaggle/)